 Shipboard experience is also an important element in undergraduate and graduate classroom instruction at Scripps.
 Professors use field trips aboard Scripps research vessels to underscore the content of their curricula, to demonstrate field methods, and to introduce students to practical aspects of the science.
 During the period between 2005-2009, 630 graduate students and 253 under-graduate students obtained first-hand experience at sea aboard Scripps research vessels.

 The intent of the UC Ship Funds Program is to pay for sea time aboard Scripps research vessels.
-Ancillary cruise-related expenses, such as salaries, travel, non-standard instrumentation, and freight should be paid by other funding sources.
+Ancillary cruise-related expenses, such as salaries, travel, non-standard instrumentation, and freight should be paid by other funding sources, although some support for student travel and shipping is available through the program.